vishal-1344/Error-360-/README.md

 # Error-360°
-**Locomotive Geometric Control for Generative Stability**
+**Locomotive Control & Latent Proprioception for Generative Stability**

 [![PyTorch](https://img.shields.io/badge/PyTorch-EE4C2C?style=flat&logo=pytorch&logoColor=white)](https://pytorch.org/) [![Status](https://img.shields.io/badge/Status-Research_Preview-blue)]() [![License](https://img.shields.io/badge/License-MIT-green)]()

-> "Precision is the ability to react within the pulse window of instability, not the ability to minimize error after it occurs."
+> "Precision is the ability to correct a stumble, not just the ability to measure a fall."

 ## 1. The Core Thesis

-Conventional ML treats error as a static, pointwise deviation ($\mathcal{L}$).
-However, in generative tasks—like video synthesis or long-horizon planning—error is a **kinetic event**.
-By the time loss spikes, the model has effectively "fallen over" (hallucination, temporal decoherence, mode collapse).
+Conventional ML relies on **exteroception**: measuring error against external ground truth ($\mathcal{L}$).
+However, in generative tasks (diffusion, planning), this is a lagging indicator.
+By the time the "visual" output is corrupted, the internal reasoning process has already collapsed.

-**Error-360 posits that generating a coherent sequence is an act of high-dimensional locomotion.**
+**Error-360 introduces Latent Proprioception: the capacity for a model to sense the stability of its own internal state trajectory.**

-Just as a biological motor system detects a slip before a fall, Error-360 monitors the "gait" of the generative process.
-We track three kinematic signals in the latent manifold to detect **stumble precursors**:
+Just as a biological motor system uses proprioception to detect a slip before a fall, Error-360 monitors the "gait" of the generative process.
+We track three kinematic signals to detect **stumble precursors** before they manifest as hallucinations:

 1. **Velocity ($\dot{z}$)**: The stride length or rate of representational change.
 2. **Angular Velocity ($\omega$)**: The turning rate.
-High values indicate the trajectory is "cornering" hard to find a solution.
+High values indicate the trajectory is "cornering" hard.
 3. **Angular Acceleration ($\dot{\omega}$)**: The **Instability Pulse**.
-A sudden spike here represents a "jerk" or slip—predicting trajectory collapse *before* pixel-level corruption occurs.
+A sudden spike here represents a "jerk" or structural slip.

 ## 2. Why "Locomotive" Control?

-We reframe generative inference not as a series of independent predictions, but as a continuous trajectory subject to dynamic constraints:
+We reframe generative inference not as a static calculation, but as **high-dimensional locomotion** subject to dynamic constraints.
+The model must maintain "balance" (manifold adherence) while moving through the latent space.

-* **Momentum:** Does the model maintain consistent semantic direction?
-* **Balance:** Does the trajectory stay close to the data manifold's geodesic?
-* **Recovery:** When the model encounters a "rough patch" (high uncertainty), can it regain stability without resetting?

-Error-360 acts as a **Digital Cerebellum**, applying micro-corrections to the latent state to maintain a stable gait through the generation process.
+Error-360 acts as the **Digital Cerebellum**, using proprioceptive feedback to apply micro-corrections (dampening, re-balancing) ensuring the model maintains a stable gait throughout the generation.

 ## 3. Methodology